fairlee02/Portfolio-SoftwareTester/README.md

 ---
 # Experience:
-#### Software Tester (Manual Tester)
+#### Software Tester (Manual Tester) - Remote
-- **DreamTech International Corp., Makati Philippines**
-  - *Aug 2023 - Present*
+**DreamTech International Corp., Makati Philippines** *Aug 2023 - Present*

-  - Responsibilities:
-    - Created automation testing using Playwright.
+ - Created automated testing scripts using Playwright.
-    - Worked with Asana for test case management.
+ - Used Asana for reporting, tracking and management
-    - Supervised and co-created testing documentation.
+- Supervised and co-created testing documentation and test plans
+- Worked with Postman for testing API calls.
-    - Conducted end-to-end testing to ensure software quality.
+- Conducted end-to-end testing in web application to ensure the quality and reliability of the software
+- Created reports and presented findings in User Acceptance Testing (UAT) meetings
-    - Collaborated with stakeholders for project requirements gathering.
+- Collaborated with stakeholders to gather project requirements and perform data gathering
+- Assisted in creating mockups for project presentations and user interface design
-    - Conducted regression testing, smoke testing, and compatibility testing.
+- Conducted regression testing, smoke testing and compatibility testing.

-#### Front-end Developer
+#### Front-end Developer - Remote
-- **Telcom Live Inc., Mandaluyong Philippines**
+ **Telcom Live Inc., Mandaluyong Philippines**
-  - *March 2022 - April 2023*
+ *March 2022 - April 2023*

-  - Responsibilities:
-    - Developed responsive web applications using Vue.js.
+ - Created multiple responsive web application using JavaScript framework, Vue.js. ensuring responsive and visually appealing user interfaces.
-    - Maintained and debugged existing websites.
+- Maintained and debugged existing websites to optimize performance and user experience.
-    - Created prototypes and mockups using Adobe XD and Figma.
+- Developed prototypes and mockups for web applications using Adobe XD and Figma
-    - Utilized Jira for project management.
+- Utilized Jira for project management, ensuring efficient communication and task tracking within the development team.

-#### Software Tester
+#### Software Tester - Remote
-- **Telcom Live Inc., Mandaluyong Philippines**
-  - *December 2021 – March 2022*
+ **Telcom Live Inc., Mandaluyong Philippines** *December 2021 – March 2022*

-  - Responsibilities:
-    - Created structured documentation and manuals.
+  - Created structured documentation and manuals of all end-user requirements
+- Performed regression testing application programs
-    - Executed automated testing using Selenium.
+- Executed automated testing using selenium
-    - Created reports and presented findings in UAT meetings.
+- Trained to use Selenium IDE and Webdriver automation tool.
+- Used Jira for reporting, tracking and management
+- Used Asana for reporting, tracking and management
+- Worked in an Agile software development environment

 #### Food and Beverage Department Outlet Manager
-- **Zenith Sukhumvit Hotel, Bangkok Thailand**
+ **Zenith Sukhumvit Hotel, Bangkok Thailand**
-  - *August 2017 – March 2021*
+   *August 2017 – March 2021*
-  - Responsibilities:

    - Managed daily operations of a busy hotel restaurant.
    - Implemented strategies to enhance customer satisfaction.
    - Coordinated with other departments for smooth hotel operations.
    - Managed inventory, budgets, and financial reporting.

 ---
 # Examples of my work